 21. Reward yourself with that Gift you’ve been wanting for Months.

 Once you’ve got in place some short-term rewards, it’s time to think of a longer-term reward to work toward.

 This is something you might only have the chance to reward yourself with once per semester.
 It’s something that you really want but have also been denying yourself.

-Maybe it’s an expensive item that you’ve been eyeing off on Amazon but haven’t pressed the ‘buy’ button on yet.
+Maybe it’s an expensive item that you’ve been eyeing off online but haven’t pressed the ‘buy’ button on yet.

 It could be a watch, a new phone, or something for your car.

 A larger reward needs to be attached to a meaningful medium-term goal.

 Your medium-term goal might be the attainment of a certain grade or raising your overall GPA to a certain average.